jack23247/blog/drafts/installnotes.md

 You'll need:

-- uw714.CD1.Jun2008.iso
+- `uw714.CD1.Jun2008.iso` - This is the disc you'll be booting from.
-- uw714.CD2.iso (Disc02 - Base Operating System Upgrade CD.iso)
+- `uw714.CD2.iso`, also called `Disc02 - Base Operating System Upgrade CD.iso` - This disc contains some additional software that might be useful.
-- uw714mp4.iso

-Recommended:
+- `uw714mp4.iso` - This disc contains the Maintenance Pack 4, that will upgrade your system.

+I also recommend you locate the following:

-- skunkware713.iso (Disc04 - Linux RPM CD from 7.1.3.iso)
+- `skunkware713.iso`, also called `Disc04 - Linux RPM CD from 7.1.3.iso` - This disc contains a lot of precompiled OSS software, although it's a bit old.
-- udk714.iso (Disc05 - UnixWare-OpenServer Development Kit CD.iso)
+- `udk714.iso`, also called `Disc05 - UnixWare-OpenServer Development Kit CD.iso` - This disc contains the UnixWare SDK.
-- uw714mp3.iso

-Optional:
+- `uw714mp3.iso` - This disc contains the Maintenance Pack 4, that will upgrade your system.

-All of the other CD images.
+I've found all of the other disc images to be completely optional.

 ### Procedure